 Both budding and established entrepreneurs from the EDHEC Global MBA are stimulated by their visit to Silicon Valley where they explore the the ecosystem involved in launching new ventures from start-ups to incubators, legal counsel, VC investors and universities to executive managers of successful global companies like Google, LInkedIn or Facebook, native to the Bay Area.
 Participants explore success factors and update on the latest trends and happenings in the world’s most innovative entrepreneurial hub.

-This Digital Innovation Track will take place over one month.
-A third of its classes will be co-produced by EDHEC’s Global MBA team and IBM France and taught by collaborators of the group.
+This Digital Innovation Track will take place over one week.
+A third of its classes will be co-produced by EDHEC’s Global MBA team and IBM and taught by collaborators of the group.
 They will touch on such topics as digital transformation, change management, the history and actuality of artificial intelligence, and Design Thinking.
 Participants will also deepen their knowledge of such technical notions as blockchain, hybrid cloud or machine learning.
-Participants will visit IBM France sites that symbolize the group’s deeply innovative culture : they will start with IBM R&D Lab in Sophia Antipolis and will spend the rest of thz week in Paris at IBM France Design Thinking studio in Paris, the Global Industry Solutions Center and the "Scale Zone", a new space dedicated to industrializing innovation projects between start-ups and other companies, in Bois-Colombes, near Paris.
+Participants will visit IBM sites that symbolize the group’s deeply innovative culture.